 Meet Our Staff

 Kellie Grayden is our Program Director and a therapeutic riding instructor certified through Professional Association of Therapeutic Horsemanship International (PATH) and is an equine specialist through Equine Assisted Growth and Learning Association (EAGALA).
 She is certified through the American Red Cross in adult/child/infant CPR, first aid, and AEG.
-She continues her education in relevant classes with the University of Minnesota, People, Incorporated, and others.
+She continues her education in relevant classes with the University of Minnesota, People, Inc., PATH, EAGALA, and others.
 She has over 20 years of equine experience and grew up riding and showing American Saddlebreds at the state, national, and world levels.
 Kellie spent her summers and free time up until college as a groom working with horses as much as she possibly could.
 She is also a professional with the United States Equestrian Federation.

 She attended the University of North Dakota.
 After college she spent time as a trainer and riding instructor teaching Saddleseat, Hunt Seat, Western/Western Working, and Driving to adults and children of all ages and abilities.

-Kellie and her husband, Anthony, live in Hugo and own a business together called CardConnect Midwest.
+Kellie and her husband, Anthony, live in Cedar and own a business together called CardConnect Midwest.
 She enjoys working with all of our riders.

 Kjerstin Berg is an instructor.
 She has been riding and showing horses for over 20 years.
 She started in the Arabian show world with her horse, Bugsy, and eventually moved into the American Saddlebred world.
 She spent many summers and weekends grooming, showing, and helping at horse shows before going off to college.
 After college she spent time riding and caring for Icelandic and Morgan horses.

 Kjerstin completed her undergraduate at the University of Minnesota-Duluth.
-She has been working in the behavioral health field for ten years.
+She has been working in the behavioral health field for over ten years.
 Kjerstin is a Licensed Alcohol and Drug Counselor and has recently completed her Masters in Clinical Psychology.
 She is also working towards achieving her state license as a Licensed Professional Clinical Counselor.
 Kjerstin is also a mental health professional through Equine Assisted Growth and Learning Association (EAGALA).

 Ellyn Thompson is an instructor.
-Ellyn began taking riding lessons in 4th grade after her mom signed her up thinking that horses would be a phase.
+Ellyn began taking riding lessons in fourth grade after her mom signed her up thinking that horses would be a phase.
 Since then, she has worked as a counselor at horse camps and worked with several horse-centered non-profits while continuing taking lessons and leasing horses.
 She attended Concordia University for her undergraduate education where she worked as a tutor and was the president of the CSP History Club while she earned a degree in secondary education and social studies teaching license.
 She recently earned a Master's degree in Curriculum and Instruction and now holds an additional teaching license in reading.
 Ellyn works as a reading interventionist for middle and high school students in St. Paul.
 Ellyn is also an equine specialist through Equine Assisted Growth and Learning Association (EAGALA).